 In addition, about one-third of people over the age of 70 suffer from memory problems.
 An estimated 3.4 million Americans have dementia (which means a loss of the ability to function independently), and another 5.4 million people over age 70 have memory loss that can create problems but is not severe enough to affect their ability to complete their daily living routines.

 If you live far away, you can’t physically provide help for your parents very often.
-As they age, there may come a time when they some extra help – or possibly even senior citizen care in an assisted living place or nursing home.
+As they age, there may come a time when they some extra help with homecare services – or possibly even senior citizen care in an assisted living place or nursing home.
 But how do you know what kind of help your parents need?
 The decision can be agonizing, especially if you don’t live close enough to see them regularly.

 First, arrange for a thorough evaluation.
 This means a complete physical examination by a physician, including an assessment of your parent’s mental abilities.
 Are there memory deficit or signs of anxiety or depression?
 The doctor should also look at your parent’s ability to complete daily living activities – can he get out of bed or a chair without help?
 Can he dress and bathe himself?
 Having a professional identify any problems can take a lot of weight off your shoulders.
 It may also provide some comfort for your parents, if they have been struggling to keep up with housework and personal care.